haydnjfarrelly/EPS-Poster-Stimuli/README.md

 <br>

 # Flickered Pattern Glare Stimuli
 The first experimental manipulation for this study.
 These are examples of the flickered Pattern Glare stimuli.
-Here I have used the irritating (medium frequency) grating only, this is for display purpose.
+Here I have used the irritating (medium frequency) grating only, this is for display purposes.
 Participants were exposed to both the irritating (medium frequency) and non-irritating (high frequency) gratings at all rates of flicker.
 <br>
 <br>